dotnet/dotnet-docker/samples/containerized-build.md

 # Containerizing your build

 You can use Docker to run your build in an isolated environment using the [.NET Core SDK Docker image](https://hub.docker.com/_/microsoft-dotnet-core-sdk/).
-This approach enables you to build code without installing .NET Core on your machine.
+This is useful to either avoid the need to install .NET Core on the build machine or ensure that your environment is correctly configured (dev, staging, or production).

+The instructions assume that you have cloned the repository locally, as demonstrated by the examples.

+## Requirements

+This scenario relies on [volume mounting](https://docs.docker.com/engine/admin/volumes/volumes/) (that's the `-v` argument) to make source available within the container (to build it).
+You may need to [Enable shared drives (Windows)](https://docs.docker.com/docker-for-windows/#shared-drives) or [file sharing (macOS)](https://docs.docker.com/docker-for-mac/#file-sharing) first.

 `dotnet publish` (and `build`) produces native executables for applications.
 If you use a Linux container, you will build a Linux executable that will not run on Windows or macOS.
 You can use a runtime argument (`-r`) to specify the type of assets that you want to publish.
 The following examples assume you want assets that match your host operating system, and use runtime arguments to ensure that.

-The instructions assume that you have cloned the repository to a specific directory, as demonstrated by the examples.

 ## Windows using Linux containers